williamouyang/okta.github.io/_source/_docs/api/resources/apps.md

 }
 ~~~

-If key is already present in the list of key credentials for the target application, you will receive a 400 error response.
+If key is already present in the list of key credentials for the target application, you receive a 400 error response.

 ~~~http
 HTTP/1.1 400 Bad Request